 In some instances the local churches, with which such people are identified, should discipline them and, if necessary, even withdraw fellowship from them.
 Sadly, in most cases this has not been done.
 The congregations themselves frequently are led into the errors of these men.

-(3) If schools, churches, and journals would cease to use men who are openly known to advocate radical ideas, some of them would “get the message.”
+If schools, churches, and journals would cease to use men who are openly known to advocate radical ideas or cause division, some of them would “get the message.”
 A preacher with no audience, or a writer with no outlet, is an impotent creature indeed.